 As Lord Tensai, Matt Bloom went from defeating John Cena and CM Punk to jobbing out and dancing in women’s lingerie less than a year later.
 Where did it all go wrong?

 Where do we begin here?
 The look?
 The music?
-The fact that WWE thought we wouldn’t remember who this guy is, and what he used to be?
+The fact that WWE thought we wouldn’t remember who this guy is and what he used to be?
 And that they thought we would believe he had turned Japanese?!
-Before we break down this disastrous gimmick, let’s quickly have a look at who the man is behind the gimmick.
+Before we break down this disastrous gimmick, let’s quickly look at who the man is behind the gimmick.

 Matt Bloom – Before Lord Tensai

 We first saw Matt Bloom in the then-WWF in 1999 as Prince Albert.
 It wasn’t long until he became known as just Albert, A-Train, and bizarrely, The Hip Hop Hippo.
 Bloom would form various alliances and teams with superstars such as Droz, Big Bossman, Test, X Pac, and Scotty Too Hotty.
 He also had a brief run as Intercontinental Champion in 2001 before being released from his WWE contract at the end of 2004.

 After leaving WWE, Matt Bloom left for Japan, where he made a big splash and name for himself.
 He was having the finest moments of his career, and when news broke out about him signing a contract to return to the WWE in 2012, fans were excited to see the transformation of an old staple of Attitude Era WWF.
 So what did we get?
 Brace yourselves…

 In the weeks leading up to his debut, some vignettes were aired teasing the debut of Lord Tensai in WWE.
 It was basically close up shots of tattoos on his body and fake tattoos of Japanese writing on the back of his head, with Japanese style music in the background.
 Despite these vignettes not showing his face, everybody knew that this was Albert.